 Eskew Law, LLC is comprised of a team of passionate criminal defense attorneys who have worked alongside numerous Indianapolis and Central Indiana clients on defending against unjust or unfair theft charges.
 Whether you are charged with misdemeanor or felony theft, Eskew Law, LLC can help you determine your options and the best course of action.
-To speak with a skilled criminal defense lawyer now, call Eskew Law, LLC at (317) 974-0177 and schedule a free initial consultation.
+To speak with a skilled criminal defense lawyer now, call Eskew Law, LLC at (317) 974-0177 and schedule an initial consultation.

 According to Section 35-43-4-2 of the Indiana Code, theft occurs when someone knowingly or intentionally exercises control over someone else’s property without that person’s consent and with the intent to deprive the rightful owner of the use or value of that property.
 If you know that something belongs to someone else and you take that item without the owner’s permission, you have committed theft, even if you intended to return it in a couple of days.
 You don’t need to intentionally deprive them of the property permanently.
 In addition, you don’t need to deprive them of the full use or value.
 Theft is a Class A misdemeanor, which faces up to one year in county jail and up to $5,000 in fines.